 When an issue arises, that is due to a systems problem, reward the team members who come up with the best innovative solution.
 This helps promote a mindset of bringing solutions to the table instead of problems.

 When a new process is introduced, send out a bunch of questions that will get everyone’s feedback.
 From the feedback, reward those whose feedback enables a systems improvement.

-Recognise those staff who have helped others to adapt and learn the company’s systems and processes.
+Recognise those staff who have helped others to adopt and learn the company’s systems and processes.

 When your team can help drive the systematisation process, they take ownership.
 With ownership comes accountability.
 With systems, it’s not hard to find a positive from any negative.
 A strong team can ride the waves of systemisation, and with strong leadership, your business will in time require less of your hands on involvement.

 Has systemisation of your business been put on the back burner?
-Book in a strategy session and let’s talk about how systemisation can be implemented the right way with full cooperation from your team.
+Book in a call and let’s talk about how systemisation can be implemented the right way with full cooperation from your team.